resurfaceio/logger-ebpf/README.md

 * 64-bit Intel or AMD CPU
 * Linux kernel v5.8 or higher
 * OpenSSL v1.0 or higher
-* Root privileges to run the eBPF agent binary
+* Root user or sudo privileges
 * Network access to the Kubernetes cluster where [Graylog API Security](https://graylog.org/products/api-security/) is running

 <a name="current-limitations"></a>